sergiogval/sergiogval/README.md

 ### Hi there 👋 welcome to my profile.

 I'm a person who was born in the late '80s of the last century.
-I do economics and geopolitical analysis with my mom all the time.
+I do economical and geopolitical analisys all the time, I will share it if you ask for.
 Also, I spend my free time in my organic garden.
-I love to read about history, human behavior, physics, biology, and other topics.
+I love to read about history, human behavior, physics, biology.
+I see myself as a content creator, not a consumer.
 My favorite art is cinema.
 I've seen how social dynamics have changed by new technologies.
+Deepfaker?
+I don't know.
 A former senior staff in an E-Banking business, now learning how to code web apps.

-### My goal: ` Be more collective less individual, and find a job`
+### My goal: `Enlight the shadows`
 ## Fun facts about me:

 - *My first PC:* `IBM PS/2 running windows 3.1`
 - *My first programming code:* `Visual Basic`
-- *I never give up
+- *I never give up*